maxcountryman/axum-sessions/examples/README.md

 # Examples

-This folder contains examples showing how to use `axum-sessions`.
+This directory contains examples showing how to use `axum-sessions`.
 Each example is setup as its own crate so its dependencies are clear.

 ## Running examples